Skip to Main Content

 College life

 Each of the 31 colleges has its own unique character and traditions, and it's likely that you'll become very attached to your college during your studies.
-All colleges within the university accept graduate students.
-Not only is it where you'll probably live and eat, but your college will provide a structure, at least initially, for socialising and meeting other students.
-While the University provides teaching and research supervision for graduate students, your college will provide pastoral and other kinds of support.
+All colleges within the university accept graduate students, including a few which only accept postgraduates or students over the age of 21.
+While the University provides teaching and research supervision for graduate students, your college will provide support in the form of a tutor who can help you navigate University systems, health and wellbeing support teams, and other pastoral support.

 Useful links